Understanding Family Offices

 The impact of institutional investors and other large money managers should be understood by all that are involved in the market.
 The reason, as with everything else, power and impact rotate among those involved.
-You need to understand your surroundings.
+Investors need to understand their surroundings.
 We’ve recently seen this as a few hedge funds that were thought of as powerful may have been outplayed by the influence that social media has brought to self-directed investors.
-Every investor, it doesn’t matter your size, should be aware, in abroad sense, of who the other players are, their goals, and the tools they are most inclined to use to reach those investment objectives.
+Every investor, it doesn’t matter their size, should be aware, in a broad sense, who the other players are, their goals, and the tools they are most inclined to use to reach those investment objectives.

-Among investors, there are large semi-institutional investors that don’t often get much attention from the news as they manage private and unregulated assets for individuals who are often themselves quite private.
-Since there is an absence of large dollars spent on advertising, mainstream magazines find no reason to write about them, and financial TV derives no benefit either.
+Among investors, there are large semi-institutions that don’t often get much attention from the news as they manage private and unregulated assets for individuals who are often themselves quite private.
+Since there is an absence of dollars spent on advertising, mainstream magazines find no reason to write about them, and financial TV derives no benefit either.
 I’m referring to family offices that, although all different, fit this description.
-They could potentially be impactful on price movement as money managed by a family office is often quite a bit larger than the average Etrade or AllofUs account size.
+However, they could potentially be impactful on price movement as money managed by family offices is often quite a bit larger than the average Etrade or AllofUs account size.
 For instance, a $20 million family office may consist of just a couple of people, while the family office for the Rockefellers has a team of at least 17 full-time employees.
-Assets managed are typically more than just tradeable equities; they could include fine art, collectibles, real estate, trusts, and a portfolio of private businesses.
-Style can be anything from rolling U.S. Treasury maturities to complex hedge funds.
+Assets managed by FOs are typically more than just tradeable equities; they could include fine art, collectibles, real estate, trusts, and a portfolio of private businesses.
+The investment style can be anything from rolling U.S. Treasury maturities to complex hedge funds.

 Recently the term “family office” made headlines as the firm Archegos Capital Management suffered losses large enough to impact markets and earnings of some of their large banking relationships.
 Archegos is a family office that manages the wealth of investor Bill Hwang.
-This is an uncommon set of circumstances but obviously within the realm of possibilities.
-After all, there are some very large pools of assets among the comparatively more modest-sized family offices.
-In fact, 121 of the largest single-family offices represent an estimated net worth of $142.4bn, according to a report last year by UBS Securities.
+Their problems and market impact are an uncommon set of circumstances but obviously within the realm of possibilities.
+After all, there are some very large pools of assets, even among the comparatively more modest-sized family offices.
+As the influence of the big FOs, 121 of the largest single-family offices represent an estimated net worth of $142.4bn, according to a report last year by UBS Securities.

 Both the well-off, the not-so-well-off, and everyone in between can and do have money issues.
 When the bigger players do, it can impact more than just themselves.
-Although occurrences like Archegos are not common, it’s important for those unfamiliar with the various forms of family office money management to understand their existence and purpose just as much as they have a grasp on hedge funds, meme traders, overseas buyers, and even retirement planners.
+Although occurrences like Archegos have rarely happened, it’s important for those unfamiliar with the various forms of family office money management to understand their existence and purpose just as much as they should have a grasp on hedge funds, meme traders, overseas buyers, and even retirement planners.

 Roles and Types of Family Offices

-With this in mind, I asked an experienced recruiter for family offices who knows all the roles and different levels and positions in greater depth than most to explain types of family offices.
+With the need to recognize the roles of family offices in the investment "sandbox" with everyone else, I asked an experienced recruiter for family offices who knows all the roles and different levels and positions in greater depth than most, to explain the types of family offices.
 Amy Laiker, Tiger Recruitment took time out of her busy day to provide us with a very comprehensive answer.